Procurement playbook - How to drive custom deals on Azure Marketplace

 To complete a purchase of private offers, you must complete two steps: accept and purchase.
 Accepting requires billing account admin permissions, while purchasing requires subscription owner or contributor permissions.

 You can find your subscription permissions and the billing account they're associated with in the Marketplace private offers precheck tool.
-It scans your account and provides you with necessary information about potential setting you need to address:
+It scans your account and provides you with necessary information about potential settings you need to address.

-• Azure policies - Your organization might have policies blocking marketplace of policies enforcing specific tagging when creating a resource.
-To learn how to address this issue, see Private offers precheck: eligibility check results.
+- Azure policies - Your organization might have policies blocking marketplace or policies enforcing specific tagging when creating a resource.
+For more information on how to address this issue, see Private offers precheck: eligibility check results.

-After you decide on the subscription, make sure your subscription has been registered for marketplace RP, otherwise you won't be able to use it for any deployment.
+After you decide on the subscription, be sure your subscription is registered for Marketplace Resource Provider, or you won't be able to use it for any deployment.
 In Azure portal, go to: Subscriptions > select the subscription > resource providers > filter by the word "marketplace" > make sure all three results are enabled for Azure Marketplace.

-If you don't see the billing account you're looking for, it means you don't have permission to it (including read-only permissions).
-To learn more, see Billing accounts and scopes in the Azure portal.
+If you don't see the billing account you're looking for, it means you don't have permission to it, including read-only permissions.
+For more information, see Billing accounts and scopes in Azure portal.

-To find if you can register third-party applications via SSO, check on Microsoft Entra ID menu that users can register applications (Activating your SaaS service requires SSO permissions to third party apps):
+To find out if you can register non-Mircrosoft applications with SSO, check the Microsoft Entra ID menu to see if users can register applications.
+Activating your SaaS service requires SSO permissions to non-Microsoft apps.

 If you don't have the necessary permissions, you need to find someone in your organization who has them.
 In some organizations, there's a need for two or three different people who have each of the permissions.
 These people need to take the actual actions to complete the purchase.

-It's recommended to know in advance on which subscriptions you want the resource (for example, SaaS) to run and check who has permissions for it.
-If you prefer to create a new subscription for the purchase, create it in advance and make yourself an owner of this subscription.
+We recommend that you identify, in advance, the subscriptions you want the resource (for example, SaaS) to run.
+Then, check who has permissions for the subscriptions.
+If you prefer to create a new subscription for the purchase, create it in advance and make yourself an owner of the subscription.

 Governance and control of products inventory